westerndigitalcorporation/zonedstorage.io/docs/tools/sg3utils.md

 ### sg_zone

-The command usage is as follows.
+Running the command `sg_zone` with the `--help` option returns a simple usage
+explanation:

 ```plaintext
 # sg_zone --help